 BIKING & HIKING HOT SPOTS

-- Lake Monona: An easy, two hour ride around Lake Monona, going through B. B. Clarke Park and Olbrich Botanical Gardens.
+An easy, two hour ride around Lake Monona, going through B. B. Clarke Park and past Olbrich Botanical Gardens.

 The City of Madison offers numerous resources to help you plan your biking or hiking trip in Madison, including bike maps and more.

-- The Blue Mound State Park offers 12 miles of trail for enthusiasts willing to take the challenge.
+Twelve miles of trail are available for enthusiasts willing to take the challenge.
 The DNR ranked this the best mountain biking trail in Wisconsin in 2007 and 2008.
 Blue Mound State Park offers spectacular views of the dolomite and chert outcroppings and challenges cyclist's bike handling skills.

-- The Devil's Lake Uplands Loop trail is a connector trail which provides about 8 total miles of bike trail.
+Uplands Loop trail is a connector trail which provides about eight total miles of bike trail.
 The Loop is generally a medium effort trail that is long, winding and grassy with variable grades through open fields, deep brush and woods.
-The Most scenic views are from the top of the East Bluff Trail on the south end.
+The most scenic views are from the top of the East Bluff Trail on the south end.

-- Quarry Ridge is a free park located just 5 min from downtown Madison in Fitchburg, WI.
-Quarry Ridge features only two miles of trail but is unique in the opportunity it provides.
+This free park is just five minutes from downtown Madison in Fitchburg, WI.
+Quarry Ridge features three miles of unique trails.

-- Badger Prairie Park* is popular among cyclo-cross riders and is ideal if you're interested in getting into mountain biking, but aren't sure what you are ready for.
+This park is popular among cyclo-cross riders and is ideal if you're interested in getting into mountain biking and are new to the sport.
 It is located in Verona, just 15 minutes from Madison.

-*Permits are required at Cam-Rock County Park and Badger Prairie County Park and can be purchased at the parks or on-line at www.reservedane.com/permits.
+*Permits are required at CamRock County Park and Badger Prairie County Park and can be purchased at the parks or online.

 BIKING & HIKING TRAILS

-- The Capital City Trail is an asphalt trail that connects with the Military Ridge State Trail and with Madison's Southwest Path, part of Badger State Trail that eventually will go to the Illinois border.
-Nine miles of it go through the scenic Capital Springs State Recreation Area.
-There is a $4 fee for biking the trail, taken by an honor system at a station at the end of the trail.
+This asphalt trail connects with the Military Ridge State Trail and with Madison's Southwest Path, and is part of Badger State Trail that eventually will go to the Illinois border.
+Nine miles go through the scenic Capital Springs State Recreation Area.

-- Military Ridge State Trail is 40-mile packed dirt trail that connects Madison to Dodgeville, by way of the communities of Ridgeway, Barneveld, Blue Mounds, Mount Horeb, Riley, Klevenville, and Verona.
+This 40-mile packed dirt trail connects Madison to Dodgeville by way of the communities of Ridgeway, Barneveld, Blue Mounds, Mount Horeb, Riley, Klevenville and Verona.

-- Glacial Drumlin State Trail stretches for 52 miles through farmlands and glacial topography.
-The trail travels through ten small towns from Cottage Grove to Waukesha.
+Stretching for 52 miles through farmlands and glacial topography, this trail travels through 10 small towns from Cottage Grove to Waukesha.
 The trail is on an abandoned rail corridor, except for a 1.5-mile section northeast of Jefferson, between State Highway 26 and County Highway Y, which uses public roads as the trail route.
 The smooth surface of the trail is crushed packed limestone until 13 miles from Waukesha where it becomes asphalt.

-- Badger State Trail is a 40-mile trail from Madison to the Illinois State line that connects to the Capital City, Military Ridge, and Sugar River state trails.
-It also connects to the Madison bikeway system; Capital Springs and New Glarus Woods state parks; Albany State Wildlife Area; Ice Age National Scenic Trail; 13 communities in southern Wisconsin and northern Illinois; and numerous local parks.
+Named after the Wisconsin state animal, this 40-mile trail goes from Madison to the Illinois State Line, and connects to the Capital City, Military Ridge and Sugar River state trails.
+It also connects to the Madison bikeway system, Capital Springs and New Glarus Woods state parks, Albany State Wildlife Area, Ice Age National Scenic Trail, 13 communities in southern Wisconsin and northern Illinois and numerous local parks.

-- Dane County offers numerous hiking trails throughout the parks systems.
-View park maps at the Dane County Parks web site.
+Dane County offers numerous hiking trails throughout the parks systems.
+View park maps on the Dane County Parks website.